Massimo Carrera

-Massimo Carrera ([ˈmassimo karˈrɛːra]; born 22 April 1964) is an Italian professional football manager and former player, who was most recently the manager of clubs Spartak Moscow and later AEK Athens, before leaving continental football and joining local club Bari in Serie C. Nicknamed La Bandera, he played as a defender for various European clubs, including Juventus, which he later managed, and the Italy national team.
+Massimo Carrera ([ˈmassimo karˈrɛːra]; born 22 April 1964) is an Italian professional football manager and former player.
+Nicknamed La Bandera, he played as a defender for various clubs, including Juventus, which he later managed, and the Italy national team.

 Club career

 Carrera began his career at Pro Sesto, but rose to fame with Bari, enjoying five seasons with the club before moving to Juventus in 1991.
 Under manager Giovanni Trapattoni, he was deployed at right back, a role he had also held at Bari.
 He disputed an excellent first season, culminating with being called up for the Italy national team.
 In his second season, he won the UEFA Cup with the club.

 Carrera unwittingly played a huge role in helping Milan go unbeaten in the 1991–92 Serie A season.
 During injury time of Juventus' home match against Milan on 15 September 1991, an innocent-looking cross from the right touchline hit Carrera's head, and the ball looped past a stranded Stefano Tacconi for the crucial equaliser.
 Milan would then go on to finish the season unbeaten, and embark on a record-breaking 58-match unbeaten streak.

 In 1994, with the arrival of Marcello Lippi, he was deployed as a sweeper, in place of Luca Fusi, and subsequently as a central defender, becoming a pillar of the team, and winning both Serie A and the Coppa Italia in 1995.
 Carrera also reached the UEFA Cup final at the end of the season.

 Due to the arrival of skilled defenders Pietro Vierchowod and Paolo Montero the following season, Carrera started more often from the bench, but still offered valued contribution when called upon.

 After 166 caps with Juventus, and having won Serie A, the Coppa Italia, the Supercoppa Italiana, the UEFA Champions League and the UEFA Cup, he transferred to Atalanta in the summer of 1996.

 Carrera quickly became captain and leader of the Orobici, playing there for eight seasons and totaling 207 caps and three goals.
 He left Bergamo in 2003 to join Napoli, and the following season, he settled in Treviso.

 He stayed in Veneto for just a season, and on 28 October 2005, at the age of 41, Carrera signed for Pro Vercelli.

 At the end of the 2007–08 season, at the age of 44, Carrera decided to retire from playing football to focus on coaching.